xdvrx1/lightweight-web-server-deployment/README.md

 This repo focuses on how to use the Spring Boot to create a production-grade executable jar file.
 Spring Boot is concerned with the infrastructure while you focus on writing your program.
-Take note, this is non-web GUI application.
 It's really that simple to build and run **any** of your existing Java program through Spring Boot.

 First, there must be the `maven plugin` to create the executable jar file